Gary Hooper: Style of play

 Hooper has all the main attributes to play as a striker: he is strong and can hold up the ball well.
 He is also a good finisher; he has been described as being a 'penalty box striker'.
 However, he can also pass the ball well and this allows midfielders to play-off him.
 He has received praise since moving to Scotland.
 The Daily Record described him as being one of the most skilled attackers in the SPL.
 They also said that he had shown that he could deal with the physical nature of the Scottish game, due to his ability to ride a challenge well.

-One criticism that Steve Claridge had when analyzing Hooper's game was that "[he often] played at either breakneck speed when involved in play or at walking pace when not".
+One criticism that Steve Claridge had when analysing Hooper's game was that "[he often] played at either breakneck speed when involved in play or at walking pace when not".
 Claridge noted that Hooper needed to work harder to make himself available to his teammates for passes, especially long balls out from defence.

 While at Celtic, Hooper struck up an excellent partnership with fellow striker Anthony Stokes.
 They scored over 40 goals between them in their first season together and were considered to be Celtic's best strike partnership, although on many occasions, especially for big matches, Georgios Samaras was often used alongside Hooper.
 Hooper expressed his disappointment at this because he felt that he worked very well with Stokes.
 In their partnership Hooper usually had a more advanced role, playing off the shoulder of the last defender, or in the box, and making runs in behind.
 His strength, pace, finishing ability and awareness made him suitably adapted to this role.
 Stokes usually played a deeper role, coming short to get the ball and creating space through his dribbling skill and passing.
 Although Hooper is more suited to an advanced role, and Stokes to a deeper one, they were capable of switching and both have the skills required to play in either role.
 This made it very hard for defenders to mark them.

 During his time as manager at Rangers, Ally McCoist showed his players footage of a goal Hooper scored against them at Celtic Park.
 "He makes a run from the halfway line on the left hand side.
 I watched it and I showed our players it", said McCoist, adding that "he [Hooper] just has a desire to run and run and just get on the end of a cross.
 You can't buy that, you can't teach that".